Samuel107/telekinesis-project/README.md

 #### Environment:

-Lighting: Sun, maybe street lamps later in project.
+Lighting: Sun

-Textured Walls and Floors: Grass, woodchips, brick walls (Going off playground theme).
+Textured Walls and Floors: Grass, Woodchips, Brick Walls (Going off playground theme).

-Objects Floating Around: Gravity On/Off Switch for GameObjects that can be manipulated.
+Objects Floating Around: Gravity On/Off Switch for GameObjects That Can Be Manipulated.

 List Of Random Objects To Be Put In (Only using free imports from Unity asset store):
 	Whale,